 b.
-In the field to the right, enter up to five static IP addresses and domain names of devices that clients are allowed to reach over the WiFi network.
+In the field to the right, enter up to 16 static IP addresses and domain names of devices that clients are allowed to reach over the WiFi network.

 For example, you could enter the static IP address or domain name of a network printer that you want to make available to WiFi clients.
 A domain name on the Allowlist must resolve to a static IP address.
+A domain name can be up to 255 characters.

-c.
-Click the Move button.

-The addresses and domain names are added to the Allowlist.
+- c.
+Click the Move button. - The addresses and domain names are added to the Allowlist. - d.

-- d.
 To remove one, several, or all addresses and domain names, select individual check boxes or the Select All check box, and click the Remove button. - 9.
 Click the Apply button.